-Under Texas law, insurance companies have a duty of good faith and fair dealing when processing claims, which means that they cannot refuse to compensate you for a claim that is covered under the policy at issue.
-Despite the fact that insurers must have a legitimate reason to deny a policyholder’s claim, insurance companies routinely try to underpay on claims or look for any reasons to deny coverage.
+Under Texas law, insurance companies have a duty of good faith and fair dealing when processing claims.
+This means that they cannot refuse to compensate you for a claim that is covered under the policy.
+Despite the fact that insurers must have a legitimate reason to deny a policyholder’s claim, insurance companies routinely try to underpay on claims or look for any reason to deny coverage.

 First Party and Third Party Claims

 With first-party claims, there is an insurance contract between the policyholder and the insurance company.
-Generally, there is no such contract with respect to third party claims.
+Generally, there is no such contract in third party claims.

-Unfair Settlement Practices
+Unfair Settlement Practices & Wrongful Insurance Denials

-• Refusal to pay a claim without conducting a reasonable investigation with respect to the claim
+- Refusal to pay a claim without conducting a reasonable investigation with respect to the claim.

-If an insurance company refuses to settle a claim in good faith when its liability has become reasonably clear, you may be able to bring a claim for compensation against the insurance company for its wrongful denial.
+If an insurance company refuses to settle a claim in good faith when the liability is reasonably clear, you may be able to bring a claim for compensation against the insurance company for its wrongful denial.

-When an insurance company wrongfully denies your claim, it may be held liable for violations of the Texas Insurance Code, the Deceptive Trade Practices Act, breach of the underlying insurance contract, or a separate tort action for bad faith depending on whether it is a first or third party claim.
+When an insurance company wrongfully denies your claim, it may be held liable for violations of the Texas Insurance Code, the Deceptive Trade Practices Act, breach of the underlying insurance contract, or a separate tort action for bad faith depending on whether it is a first or third-party claim.

-If you have been injured in an accident and believe that your insurance claim has been wrongfully denied, contact The Krist Law Firm, P.C. to discuss your options.
-Our experienced Houston personal injury attorneys can help you determine what coverage exists, negotiate with the insurance company on your behalf, and fight for the compensation you deserve.
+If you have been injured in an accident or some other accident and believe that your insurance claim has been wrongfully denied, contact The Krist Law Firm, P.C. to discuss your options.
+Our Houston personal injury attorneys can help you determine what coverage exists, negotiate with the insurance company on your behalf, and fight for the compensation you deserve.